viralsolanki/Challenge-1/sample_psd/README.md

 To use this Theme no aditional software or plugins are needed we just need a latest version of WordPress in worcking condition.

+## Description

+This Theme is completely based on rtcamp’s assignment no.1 Sample_psd to WordPress Theme.
+It Strarts with the header section contains a theme-logo and a header-menu.
+The theme logo can be customize by 'Theme_options' in the admin section.
+Mainly it contains a Slider in beginnig of body section in Home page.
+Slider can be customize by 'Slider' post_type in the admin section. body section of Homepage have a division which contains list of titles of child pages of Home page.
+When pointer enters in any list or any title the sub-pages of that respective page will be displayed.
+As pointer leaves the list sub-pages will get disappeared.
+In the footer section of the page contains a Sidebar,a footer-menu, a footer-caption and a footer-Image all of this can be customize by 'Theme_options' page in admin section.
+Some custom Widgets will also get created at theme activation you can use it by adding it to the Sidebar.

 ## What it will do ?

 Activation of the theme will make some changes to the admin section as following :